liuggio/statsd-php-client/Readme.md

   * The StatsdClientInterface::MAX_UDP_SIZE_STR is deprecated.
   * The StastdClient::constructor permit only to parameters not 3, the boolean packet reducer has been removed, in favour of the PacketReducer Class that act as decorator.
-  * The methods of StastdClient are not public
+  * The methods of StastdClient are not public anymore:
      - setFailSilently
      - getFailSilently
      - setSender
      - getSender
+  * The Factory\StatsdDataFactoryInterface::produceStatsdData has been removed
+  * The Factory\StatsdDataFactory::produceStatsdData has been marked as protected